-Figuring out what to do with your current homeowners insurance policy when you’re moving can be confusing.
+Figuring out what to do with your current homeowners insurance policy when you move can be confusing.
 You won't be able to transfer it to your new house, so working with your home insurance company to wrap up your old policy and get new coverage in place with them or a new insurer requires some steps.
-The most important thing is keeping home insurance coverage in place until you no longer own your old home.
-You are still responsible for your former home until the deed goes to a new owner, and you don’t want to be stuck potentially paying huge sums for damages or injuries that may occur there.

 This article will cover

 How your home insurance policy changes when you move

 When you move from one house to another, your old home insurance policy should stop as soon as you no longer own the property.
 The new owners will need to get their own insurance policy.
 When you take ownership of your new home, you should have a homeowners insurance policy in place for it.